KGrim23/KGrim23-blog-post/content/blog/fourthpost/fourthpost.md

 - Static Site Generator Course work:

 We use 11ty as a dependencies and also use Node.js as a package manager.
-This site was born due to the SSG course work.
+This site was born sute

+{% image "./hero-image.svg", "picture of desktop computer in svg" %}